+Q: WHAT IS THE

+ų.
+COMPANY'S

+FISCAL YEAR?

-Q: WHAT IS THE COMPANY'S FISCAL YEAR?
-We operate on a retail fiscal calendar pursuant to which our fiscal year consists of 52 or 53 weeks, ending Saturday closest to January 31 (which such Saturday may occur on a date following January 31) each yea Q: WHAT AM I VOTING ON?
-TING There are three proposals scheduled to be voted on at the Annual Meeting: Proposal 1 Election of the two Class II director nominees listed in this Proxy Statement.
+We operate on a retail fiscal calendar pursuant to which our fiscal year consists of 52 or 53 weeks, ending on the Saturday closest to January 31 (which such Saturday may occur on a date following January 31) each year.

+WHAT AM I VOTING ON?

+There are three proposals scheduled to be voted on at the Annual Meeting:

+Proposal 1 Statement.
 Proposal 2 Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2022.
 Proposal 3 Approval, by non-binding advisory vote, of the fiscal 2021 compensation paid to our named executive officers.

+Flection of the two Class II director nominees listed in this Provv

-Q: COULD OTHER MATTERS BE DECIDED AT THE ANNUAL MEETING? those referred to in this Pr consideration and you are As of the date of this Proxy Statement, we do not know of any matters to be raised at the Annual Meeting other than those referred to in this Proxy Statement.
+COULD OTHER MATTERS BE DECIDED AT THE ANNUAL MEETING?

+As of the date of this Proxy Statement, we do not know of any matters to be raised at the Annual Meeting other than those referred to in this Proxy Statement.
 If other matters are properly presented at the Annual Meeting for consideration and you are a stockholder of record and have submitted a proxy card, the persons named in your proxy card will have the discretion to vote on those matters for you.

-Q: WHO IS ENTITLED TO VOTE?
-ENTITLED TO Stockholders as of the close of business on April 5, 2022 (the "Record Date") may vote at the Annual that date, there were 86,265,298 shares of common stock outstanding.
-You have one vote for each s common stock held by you as of the Record Date, including shares: Held directly in your r name as "stockholder of record" (also referred to as "registered stockholder"); and "beneficially").
-Stree iccount with a broker, bank or other nominee (shares held in "street name" or et name holders generally cannot vote their shares directly and instead must instruct the nk or nominee how to vote their shares.
+WHO IS ENTITLED TO VOTE?

+Stockholders as of the close of business on April 5, 2022 (the "Record Date") may vote at the Annual Meeting.
+As of that date, there were 86,265,298 shares of common stock outstanding.
+You have one vote for each share of common stock held by you as of the Record Date, including shares:

+- Held directly in your name as "stockholder of record" (also referred to as "registered stockholder"); and - Held for you in an account with a broker, bank or other nominee (shares held in "street name" or "beneficially").
+Street name holders generally cannot vote their shares directly and instead must instruct the brokerage firm, bank or nominee how to vote their shares.